Life-Changing Results for Construction Accident Victims

 During its comprehensive report on crane accidents, the Bureau of Labor Statistics found a shocking fact: our state had nearly as many crane accident fatalities as the next four states combined.
 Between 2011 and 2015, Texas had 40 crane fatalities while the next 4 states had a combined total of 44 fatalities.
 Our state has a crane accident issue, and the companies who lease, manufacture, and operate them are very aware of it.

 Since 2012, North Texas has had several deadly crane accidents.
-Crane accidents became such a problem in the northern part of the state that the Occupational Safety and Hazard Administration (OSHA) launched a special safety initiative in the region.
+Crane accidents became such a problem in the northern part of the state that the Occupational Safety and Health Administration (OSHA) launched a special safety initiative in the region.
 During this initiative, OSHA conducted more than 77 inspections and handed out more than 65 violations.
 Of these violations, 71 percent were for a willful, serious, or a repeated offense.
 In other words, the OSHA initiative confirmed that North Texas has a widespread and obvious issue with crane safety.

 Deadly North Texas crane accidents in recent years include: